 If you live in or near Tacoma, sooner or later you are going to need to head toward a shopping center.
-Whether you're in the market for clothes from a chain store or want something locally made or feel the need to explore some antique stores, Tacoma has got you covered.
-While Tacoma Mall is the biggest shopping center around, the South Sound has other malls within easy driving distance of Tacoma, as well as shopping centers, plazas and some nontraditional places to get your shop on.
+Whether you're in the market for clothes from a chain store or want something locally made or feel the need to explore some antique stores, shopping in Tacoma is easy and you've got plenty of options.
+While Tacoma Mall is the biggest shopping center around, the South Sound has other malls within easy driving distance of Tacoma, as well as shopping centers, local stores and some nontraditional places to get your shop on.

 01 of 08

 Tacoma Mall is the biggest shopping destination in town.
-The mall itself has several department stores, including Nordstrom, Macy’s, JCPenney, Sears and Forever 21, and a full range of smaller stores.
+The mall itself has several department stores, including Nordstrom, Macy’s, JCPenney and Forever 21, and a full range of smaller stores.
 A food court provides options for casual meals and there are some mid-range sit-down restaurants including a conveyor belt sushi place near Nordstrom, Blazing Onion and BJ's Brewhouse.
-The entire area around the mall has even more stores (Petco, World Market, Office Max and Half Price Books, for example) and more restaurants.
+The entire area around the mall has even more stores (Petco, World Market and Half Price Books, for example) and more restaurants.

 Location: 4502 S Steele Street, Tacoma, WA